Skip to content

 What is ASPM and why is it important?

-ASPM (Application Security Posture Management) aggregates findings from all your security scanners into a single view, deduplicates alerts, and prioritizes them by business risk.
-It becomes essential once a team runs three or more scanning tools and needs to reduce alert fatigue.
+ASPM (Application Security Posture Management) is a category of tools that aggregates findings from all your security scanners — SAST, DAST, SCA, container scanners, and others — into a single unified view.
+ASPM platforms deduplicate alerts across tools, correlate findings with application context (like business criticality and internet exposure), and prioritize vulnerabilities by actual risk rather than raw CVSS scores.
+ASPM becomes essential once a team runs three or more scanning tools and needs to reduce alert fatigue.
+Leading ASPM platforms include ArmorCode, Apiiro, and open-source DefectDojo.

 How do application security tools fit into DevSecOps?